TheHaroldBot/Harold/README.md

 - [ ] Add slash commands.
 (Long term project)
   - [x] Use message.reply() where possible.
-  - [ ] Add slash command configuration to all commands.
+  - [x] Add slash command configuration to all commands.
-  - [ ] Make sure the publising of slash commands works.
+  - [x] Make sure the publishing of slash commands works.
   - [ ] Make commands get info from the interaction, not the message.
   - [ ] Publish the commands
+- [ ] Consolidate member count and server icon command into a server info command
+- [ ] Consolidate bot info commands (invite, etc) into single bot info command